 I think this is why professional organizers often suggest removing everything from a room or closet to start with an empty space.
 Then, you slowly add back the things you love and use.

-First, I though it might be thought provoking to look at some statistics on clutter.
+Today, we’ll address the top things that make your house look cluttered.
+First, I thought it might be thought provoking to look at some statistics on clutter.

 - US consumers buy 40% of the world’s toys, but bear only 3% of the world’s children.